 6. ‘Manly’ flowers

 As with above, some people aren’t keen on actual flowers in the home.
-This is where cacti are a great as they are so visually interesting and you can choose practically any size and shape plant.
-They are also super low maintenance so even the least green fingered of people can keep them alive!
+This is where cacti are great as they are so visually interesting and you can choose practically any size and shape plant.
+They are also super low maintenance so even the least green-fingered of people can keep them alive!